treventrujillo/dps-react-assessment/notes.md

 Committed Re-Refactor of Redux 5:30 P.M.
   After messing around with redux thunk I could not get it to work the way I wanted, and I don't think it would solve my problem anyway.

+Breaked 6:00 P.M.

+Resumed 7:00 P.M.

+Committed Pagination of Beers and Breweries component 10:00 P.M.
+  I tried to use a different pagination library but I could get none of them to work so I eventually just used Infinite Scroller and it functioned correctly.